zhongfu/tp/docs/UserGuide.md

 #### Create a job

 When your company receives a new job, you can add it to PeopleSoft.
 To create a job, you can use the `add` command.
-You will have to specify a name and a duration using the `n/` and `d/` prefixes respectively.
+You will have to specify a name and duration using the `n/` and `d/` prefixes respectively.
 For this tutorial, we will create a 2-hour-long aircon repair job.

 1. Type `add n/Repair aircon d/2` in the command window.